ckRobinson/multi-column-markdown/README.md

 ### **Valid Column Settings:**
 ---

 The column settings block can be omitted which will by default set the region to two equal sized columns.
 To change how the region is rendered you must define a settings block.
-The setting tags and all valid options are listed below.
+The settings tags and all valid options for each setting are listed below.

 The settings block must be define right after the multi-column start tag and each settings tag must be on a separate line.
 EG: